- Types of Eczema

 Food allergy symptoms appear within the first 30 minutes of eating or breathing in the food allergen.

 Food allergies are a comorbid condition of atopic dermatitis.
-Science suggests that food allergies are not a trigger for atopic dermatitis.
+Research suggests that food allergies are not a trigger for atopic dermatitis.

 Red, painful skin with raised bumps may actually be a sign of staph infection

-If you have some form of eczema, staphylococcus aureus (also called “staph”) is by far the most common bacteria to cause an infection.
+If you have some form of eczema, especially atopic dermatitis, staphylococcus aureus (also called “staph”) is by far the most common bacteria to cause an infection.

 About 25% of the population has “colonized” (when bacteria are present, but not causing an infection) staph bacteria in their nose.
 However, more than 90% of patients with AD have “colonized” staph on their skin or in their nose.